jfmartinz/ResourceHub/CONTRIBUTING.md

 To ensure a smooth experience, please follow these important rules:

 1. **Relevance:** Ensure that the resource you're adding aligns with the appropriate category.
 Web development resources belong in the web development category, UI/UX design resources in the UI/UX design category, and so forth.
+Additionally, ensure that your resource aligns with the specific section of the category.
+For example, if you have a resource named ["anime.js"](https://animejs.com/), it should be placed in the [web development](https://github.com/jfmartinz/ResourceHub/tree/main/Web%20Development) category under the [animation](https://github.com/jfmartinz/ResourceHub/tree/main/Web%20Development#animations) section.
+This precision ensures that users can easily locate and benefit from the resources in their intended context.
 2. **Use the PR Template:** When you create a pull request (PR), please make sure to carefully follow and review the provided PR template.
 This ensures a structured and efficient collaboration process.

 ### How to Add a Resource